phatch9/Financial-Cloud-Management/README.md

 ```
 psql -U /user/ postgres
 ```
-- List all roles to identify the superUser at the prompt postgre=>
+- List all roles to identify the superUser at the prompt:
 ```
-\du
+postgre=> \du
 ```
 ---